mmacaula/cesium-webpack/README.md

     **v1.16 and later:**  As noted [here](https://cesiumjs.org/2015/12/14/Cesium-npm/), Cesium is now available on npm!
 This makes the step as simple as `npm install cesium`

+2. Next, copy over all the files from `Cesium/*` to `./public`, creating the `public` directory if you haven't already done so.
+Note:  `public` should NOT be checked into your source control.

-2. Create an app.js file and make it look like this:
+3. Create an app.js file and make it look like this:
     ```
     require('cesium/Source/Widgets/widgets.css');
     var BuildModuleUrl = require('cesium/Source/Core/ buildModuleUrl');